Mr. CB

 Mr. CB is a Japanese manga series written by Masaya Tsunamoto and illustrated by Isao Tanishima.
 It began serialization on Akita Shoten's seinen manga magazine Young Champion in May 2018.

+Synopsis

+The series is centered around a newly-established third division football team named Tokyo Wanders, whose ambition is to get promoted to the J League in three years.
+Mamoru Yoshinaga, a footballer with experience in Germany, declared in his interview after signing for the club that the team would be promoted to the J League in three years.
+After three years, the team remains in the third division.
+Yoshinaga later discovers Akira Chigira and identifies his talent as a center-back.
+Yoshinaga forfeits his signing bonus in order for the team to Chigira into team.

 Publication

 Written by Masaya Tsunamoto and illustrated by Isao Tanishima, Mr. CB began serialization in Akita Shoten's seinen manga magazine Young Champion on May 8, 2018.
-Its chapters have been compiled into sixteen tankōbon volumes as of May 2025.
+Its chapters have been compiled into eighteen tankōbon volumes as of June 2026.